 When the MIL is continuously lit with the key on, an EMS fault has occurred.
 With the key on and engine off, toggle the kill switch three times within a two second timeframe to initiate the blink sequence.
-Three changes are required, not three complete kill-run cycles.
-For example, if the switch is in engine kill state, the sequence would be "Kill -> Run -> Kill -> Run" with the '->' indicating a flick of the switch.
+Three complete kill-run cycles are required.
+For example, if the switch is in engine kill state, the sequence would be "Kill -> Run -> Kill -> Run-> Kill -> Run-> Kill "with the '->' indicating a flick of the switch.